Updated: Jun 25

 It probably won't be your next hackathon.
 Or the smartest person in the room.

 Consider the source

 Not all business ideas are created equal.
 And where you find yours can massively impact your odds of success.
 So where do the most bankable ideas come from?
-A new survey by on-demand insights platform Alpha sheds valuable light on the question.
+A new survey by rapid consumer feedback platform Alpha sheds valuable light on the question.

 Alpha surveyed over 500 product leaders from large organizations and startups for its 2020 Product Management Insights Report.
 Positioned as they are at the intersection of business strategy, customer experience and change, nobody is better qualified than product leaders to know.

 Here’s what they had to say:

 Direct customer feedback is the best source of new product and feature ideas.

 Teams can’t get enough of it.
 Four out of five respondents said they don’t spend enough time talking to customers and seven of ten expressed frustration at how infrequently they run experiments.